 Appeared serially in "Manga Shonen" (Gakudo Sha)

-This Manga, following the "Manga College" released two years earlier, describes how to draw Manga.
+This Manga, following the "Manga University" released two years earlier, describes how to draw Manga.
 Tezuka Osamu's efforts to please the reader are thoroughly apparent in the structure of the story.
-In illustrating his techniques, he picks "Jungle Emperor Leo," which also appeared at that time in the same magazine, as an example and adds an extension to the main story.
+In illustrating his techniques, he picks "Jungle Emperor," which also appeared at that time in the same magazine, as an example and adds an extension to the main story.
 The magazine that carried these works was called "Manga Shonen," which was in those days considered a mainstay for would-be-manga artists.
-In consideration of its audience, therefore, the content was more in-depth and specific compared with the preceding "Manga College."
+In consideration of its audience, therefore, the content was more in-depth and specific compared with the preceding "Manga University."

 By fully utilizing the advantages of magazine serialization, the content was not limited to practical techniques but also included peripheral information about worldwide updates on Manga, making the work more colorful and varied.